gkubisa/elm-app-boilerplate/README.md

 - `elm-package.json` - describes the Elm application and its dependencies
 - `elm/` - Elm source files
 - `elm/Main.elm` - Elm application entry point
+- `elm/Stylesheets.elm` - elm-css entry point, lists all the stylesheets which need to be processed
 - `elm/TestRunner.elm` - the entry point for executing tests and bootstrapping the actual test runner
 - `elm/App/` - the namespace for all application Elm modules
 - `elm/App/Etc/` - contains configuration modules
 - `elm/App/Etc/Tests.elm` - the main file loading and exposing all the test suites
 - `elm/App/Etc/Config.elm` - the Elm app configuration
+- `elm/App/Etc/Style.elm` - the configuration for stylesheets, including the color palette, device breakpoints, font sizes, etc
 - `elm/App/Section/` - contains all sections.
-A section groups related pages and manages routing within its group.
+A section groups related pages and manages routing within its group
 - `elm/App/Section/<SomeSection>/Route.elm` - contains route mappings and helpers for `<SomeSection>`
 - `elm/App/Page/` - contains all pages.
-A page is responsible for the main content of its section.
+Page are responsible for the main contents of their sections
 - `elm/App/Widget/` - contains all reusable widgets
+- `elm/App/**/<SomeModule>/Css.elm` - contains the CSS rules for `<SomeModule>` defined using `elm-css`
+- `elm/App/**/<SomeModule>/Style.elm` - contains style-related types and definitions for `<SomeModule>`, which are shared between the application and the Elm CSS modules
 - `elm/App/**/<SomeModule>/Test.elm` - contains tests for `<SomeModule>`

 ### JavaScript